tiramisusolutions/mr.docs/docs/configuration.rst

 You can now open the file *conf.py* in */docs* with the editor of your choice and start to adjust settings.

 For example you may want to change *ExampleProjectName* with the real name of your project.
-You can find more information about the various settings in the `Sphinx documentation <http://www.sphinx-doc.org/en/stable/config.html>`_.
+You can find more information about possible configuration settings in the `Sphinx documentation <http://www.sphinx-doc.org/en/stable/config.html>`_.

 Spell-check
 -----------

-mr.docs uses a default word-list for spell checking, this list is written for `Plone <https://plone.org>`_ and contains terms which are typical known in Plone but not by spell-checker of dictionaries.
+mr.docs uses a default word-list for spell checking, this list written for `Plone <https://plone.org>`_ and contains terms which are typical known in Plone but not by spell-checker of dictionaries.

 If you want to add missing, new or your own needed terms or words to the spell-check you can add them on top of the document.